Home Inspection FAQ’s

-As a Home Inspector I receive questions everyday about various parts of the Home Inspection process and how it applies to their purchase of a new home.
+Home Inspection FAQ’s answers asked everyday about various parts of the Home Inspection process and how it applies to their purchase of a new home.
 Most of the time potential home buyers already have an accepted offer and are now trying to decide who and how to hire a professional home inspector to inspect their property.
 The average price of homes that I inspect range from $650,000.00 to $850,00.00, which is a considerable investment.
 Many home buyers call and their only concern is the cost of the inspection, when in reality the experience of the Home Inspector should take priority.

 A professional home inspection is a limited, non-invasive visual examination of the condition of a home, most often performed when purchasing a home.
 A professional home inspector can assess the condition of a property’s roof, foundation, heating and cooling systems, plumbing, electrical work, and exterior of home.
 Home inspections are typically performed by a professional home inspector who has the training and experience and knowledge to perform home inspections.
 The home inspector prepares and delivers to the client a computerized report of their findings.
 The client then uses the information in report to make an informed decisions about their real estate purchase.
 The home inspector describes the condition of the home at the time of inspection but does not guarantee future condition, efficiency, or life expectancy of systems or components.

-- Central air and heating system; systems operated at time of inspection, deficiencies and age of units noted. ( a/c tested only when 65 deg in temperature.
+✅ Central air and heating system; systems operated at time of inspection, deficiencies and age of units noted. ( a/c tested only when 65 degree in temperature.

 How Long Does Inspection Take?